MicrosoftDocs/memdocs/memdocs/intune/enrollment/create-device-platform-restrictions.md

 ## Role-based access control

-Global Administrator and Intune Service Administrator roles are permitted to:
+To manage device platform restrictions in the admin center, you must be a Global Administrator or Intune Service Administrator.
+These roles can:

 - Create device platform restrictions